deepinsight/insightface/recognition/partial_fc/mxnet/README.md

 ## Troubleshooting

 ### Mxnet Version!
-Some versions of horovod and mxnet will have bugs.
+Some versions of mxnet with horovod have bug.
 It is recommended to try version **1.5 or 1.6**.

 ### Check CUDA version!